Board member - Bill Jones

 Board Member - Nicole McGinnis

-Nicole McGinnis was appointed to the board to fill a vacancy in July 2018.
+Nicole McGinnis was appointed to the board to fill a vacancy in July 2018 and is the 2020 chairman of the Lebanon Route 66 Festival.
 Nicole is the Director of Tourism for the City of Lebanon promoting travel and tourism for the entire Laclede County area.
 Nicole started her career in tourism in 2008 at the Resort at Port Arrowhead as a Group Sales Manager.
 From there she expanded her skill set with positions that ranged from Convention Services Manager to Director of Sales at various resorts located around the Lake of the Ozarks area.
 In 2013, Nicole took a position with the Tri-County Lodging Association/Lake of the Ozarks CVB as Group Sales Manager.
 It was there that she discovered her true passion for the travel industry.
 Nicole’s combined work experience in the hotel industry as well as the on the destination marketing side gives her a unique perspective of the travel and tourism industry.
 Nicole accepted her position with the City of Lebanon in 2017 and soon after was appointed the position of Board Member for Missouri Travel Council representing the Central Region.
 Along with her passion for the tourism industry, Nicole’s other joys are spending time with her three teenagers, antiquing and of course, travel!

 EX-OFFICIO BOARD MEMBERS